LWalker2017/Global-Equity-Market-Rotation-Strategy/README.txt

-1. Applied ARIMA model to forecast the stock prices and Markowitz Mean-Variance model to allocate the optimal weights on each asset dynamically.
+# Applied ARIMA time series model to forecast the weekly stock prices, enriched Mean-Variance model to reduce the portfolio risk and determine the optimal weights on asset allocation through diversification

-2. Achieved Sharpe ratio of 7.07 and Maximum Drawdown of 2.35%.
+# Backtested the strategy dynamically on a rolling basis, achieved Sharpe ratio of 7.07 and Maximum Drawdown of 2.35%